Today is Valentine’s day — a day meant for love and chocolate. But typically, that love is given to another person. So

 Do you see your own life as valuable and meaningful?
 Can you embrace this philosophy of sending love inward, of taking care of yourself first?
 I hope so because the world desperately needs people like you.
 And we need you to be happy, healthy, and balanced.

 I’d love to hear your thoughts in the comments section below.
 Did this post resonate with you?
 Do have any questions?
 Go ahead and post a comment below.
 It’s easy.
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.